RichardAllison/w7_d2_generics/generics_homework_brief.md

 ```

 4. At what point does the generic type get specified?
-- The generic type is specified when an instance of it is created, and the object name is put in place of the placeholder.
-At compile time, there are not two copies of the code - one generic and one specific; there is only one.
+- The type is specified when it is declared, before an instance of it is created.

 5. Can generic types be of primitive type?
 - Generic types must be objects, therefore they cannot be primitive types.